Fraunhofer-AISEC/codyze-evaluator/ecosystem/ecosystem-analysis.md

 [A central list of all the requirements](https://docs.openstack.org/project-team-guide/dependency-management.html) that are allowed in OpenStack projects is globally maintained.
 The OpenStack [proposal bot](https://review.opendev.org/q/owner:proposal-bot) then automatically proposes updates to OpenStack dependencies.
 These proposals follow a defined workflow with reviews that verify that the proposed updates can be integrated.

-Guideline:
+#### HowTo:
+- Verify that the proposal bot is in active use using https://review.opendev.org/q/owner:proposal-bot

-- Check https://review.opendev.org/q/owner:proposal-bot to see if the OpenStack proposal bot is active / has been active in the past
+At the time of writing, the OpenStack proposal bot is in active use.

 #### Activity
 An inactive project may not receive patches, have its dependencies updated, or be actively tested and used.
 Some software, particularly smaller utility functions, typically doesn't require ongoing maintenance.
 However, OpenStack components can be expected to be actively maintained.

 This check assesses whether the project is actively maintained.
-In the OSSF check, an archived project receives the lowest score, while a project with at least one commit per week over the last 90 days earns the highest score.
+In the respective OSSF check, an archived project receives the lowest score, while a project with at least one commit per week over the last 90 days earns the highest score.
 If there is activity on issues from collaborators, members, or owners, the project receives a partial score.

-There is a [list of designations for OpenStack projects](https://wiki.openstack.org/wiki/ProjectTypes) as follows:
-- Core: official projects with full access to OpenStack brand and assets
-- Incubated: projects that have been approved for the Incubator program which puts them on an official track to become core projects
-- Library: library projects are directly or indirectly used by the core projects
-- Gating: gating projects are used in the continuous integration processes, for example as integration test suites and specific deployment tools
-- Supporting: supporting projects are used for, e.g., documentation and development infrastructure
-- Related: related projects are unofficial projects are somehow associated with OpenStack but are not officially tied to OpenStack

-The projects that can be considered to strictly follow the OpenStack security guidelines are thus the Core projects.
-Still, other projects are also actively maintained.
+In the OpenStack ecosystem, projects are generally very active.
+Still, the projects that are planned to be used can be checked for their active maintenance.
 The OSSF Maintained check defines a threshold of a maximum of 90 days for the last maintenance activity.

+#### HowTo:
-A look at the list of OpenStack components on opendev.org, sorting them by _oldest_, [shows that all OpenStack components have been updated within the last day](https://opendev.org/openstack?q=&sort=oldest).
+To perform this check, retrieve a list of OpenStack components on [opendev.org, sorting them by _oldest_](https://opendev.org/openstack?q=&sort=oldest).

-Guideline:
-- Identify relevant OpenStack components
-- Check their project type, verify that it is a Core project
-- Check the dates of their last commits; verify they have been actively maintained
+At the time of writing, all OpenStack components have been updated recently.

 #### Security-Policy
 OpenStack maintains a general security policy for the projects.
 A security policy gives users information about what constitutes a vulnerability and how to report one securely so that information about a bug is not publicly visible.

-This check examines the contents of the security policy checking for vulnerability process(es), disclosure timelines, and links (e.g., URL(s) and email(s)) to support users.
+This check therefore examines the security policy checking for vulnerability process(es), disclosure timelines, and links (e.g., URL(s) and email(s)) to support users.

+#### HowTo:
-The requirements for the Security-Policy check (based on OSSF criteria) are as follows:
+The requirements for the Security-Policy check (based on OSSF criteria) are as follows (based on the OSSF criteria):

 Linking Requirements (one or more):
 - A valid form of an email address to contact for vulnerabilities